dennisinteractive/implied-consent/README.md

 * __Responsive__: it should work with a responsively designed site to adapt to mobile devices, or on a fixed-width site it'll stay fixed width
-* __Asynchronous__: from version 1.0.0 onwards the loading and execution of the script does not block page loading and rendering as it is loaded and initialised in an asynchronous fashion.
+* __Asynchronous__: from version 1.0.0 onwards the loading and execution of the script is not blocking as it is loaded and initialised in an asynchronous fashion.
 * __Lightweight__: The script is self-contained and has no external dependencies.
-It weighs only 5.35 kB when minified and gzipped.
+It weighs only 5.38 kB when minified and gzipped.
+* __Browser support__: This has been tested on IE8+ and all recent modern browsers.

 ## Installation / Usage